x24-byte/CPSC5616CS_ML/README.md

-# Linear Regression with one variable using Python
+# Neural Networks for Handwritten Digit Recognition, Multiclass

 This project is one of my assignments for the Machine Learning course.
-In this project, there is a lab to implement linear regression with one variable to predict a restaurant franchise's profits using Python.
+In this project, there is a practice lab to implement neural networks for handwritten digit recognition for multiclasses.

 ## 1. Packages
 In this lab, we mainly use two packages: [numpy](www.numpy.org) and [matplotlib](http://matplotlib.org). numpy can process data by working with matrices, and matplotlib can visualize data by plotting graphs.
 We use the `import` command to import these packages.